-Councillor Lisa Smart (Vice-Chair) in the chair; Councillors Lou Ankers, Philip Harding, Mike Hurleston, Jilly Julian, Carole McCann, Iain Roberts, Charlie Stewart and John Taylor.
+Councillor Lisa Smart (Vice-Chair, in the Chair) in the chair; Councillors Lou Ankers, Philip Harding, Mike Hurleston, Jilly Julian, Carole McCann, Iain Roberts, Charlie Stewart and John Taylor.

 1. MINUTES

 The Minutes (copies of which had been circulated) of the meeting held on 13 April 2021 were approved as a correct record and signed by the Chair.